Frequently Asked Questions

 Is preference given to California residents?

-No, the program uses the same criteria to evaluate out-of-state applicants as California residents.
+No, the program uses the same criteria to evaluate out-of-state applicants and California residents.

 Do all applicants get an interview?

-No. The selection process for the PA program is highly competitive, and only a portion of the applicant pool will be invited for a personal interview on the Alhambra campus.
+No. The selection process for the PA program is highly competitive, and only a portion of the applicant pool will be invited for a personal interview.
 Interviews are by invitation only and conducted on a rolling basis.

 How old can letters of reference be?